 Mason then began teaching at the Princess Margaret Secondary School in Surrey, British Columbia, Canada, in 1968.
-In 1973, she earned a Bachelor of Laws degree from the Faculty of Law of the University of the West Indies (UWI) at Cave Hill.
-Two years later, in 1975, she obtained a Legal Education Certificate from Hugh Wooding Law School in Trinidad and Tobago and was admitted to Barbados Bar Association, thus becoming the first Barbadian female Attorney-at-Law to have graduated from the Law School.
-She worked as a Trust Administrator with Barclays Bank Dominion, Colonial, and Overseas, Barbados, until 1976.
+In 1973, she earned a Bachelor of Laws from the Faculty of Law of the University of the West Indies (UWI) at Cave Hill.
+Two years later, in 1975, she obtained a Legal Education Certificate from Hugh Wooding Law School in Trinidad and Tobago and was admitted to the Barbados Bar Association, becoming the first Barbadian female attorney-at-law to have graduated from the law school.
+She worked as a trust administrator with Barclays Bank Dominion, Colonial, and Overseas, Barbados, until 1976.
 In 1978, she was the Juvenile and Family Court Magistrate and taught in the Faculty of Law at UWI.

 For one year, 1993 to 1994, Mason served as Barbados’ ambassador to Venezuela, Chile, Colombia, and Brazil.
 Between 1994 and 1997, Mason was Chief Magistrate for Barbados and served simultaneously as the Registrar of the Supreme Court.

 Mason completed a course in Alternative Dispute Resolution at the University of Windsor, Orléans, Ontario, Canada, and at The Stitt Feld Handy Houston ADR Ltd. in 2000, the largest provider of dispute resolution services globally.